RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Related work

 \subsection{Event detection}

-Numerous algorithms have been proposed to detect faults in bearings.
-These include artificial neural networks (ANNs) \citep{TIAN2015175}, Principal Component Analysis (PCA) \citep{DONG20133143}, K-Nearest Neighbors (KNN) \citep{AN201942}, Convolutional Neural Networks (CNNs) \citep{cheng_convolutional_2021}, Deep Autoencoders \citep{xu_novel_2023}, Recurrent Neural Networks (RNNs) \citep{s20185112} and attention-based methods \citep{SU2021107531}.
-Although DL approaches have outperformed classical approaches in terms of predictive accuracy, they usually require large amounts of data and inherently lack interpretability: it is practically impossible for humans to trace the precise mapping from input data to prediction in a neural network \citep{GoodBengCour16, theodoridis2020machine}, and thus specific interpretation methods have to be used \citep{MONTAVON20181}.
-However, one of the classical approaches that remains relevant is the KL divergence.
-It is a distance-based metric that measures the difference (entropy) between two probability distributions \citep{kullback1951information}.
-It can detect anomalous events by comparing the probability density function (PDF) of the current process with a reference probability density function.
-The KL divergence has seen widespread adoption as a health degradation indicator \citep{ZENG20142777, DELPHA2017118, QIN2021108900, WU2023103208}, and offers a simple and interpretable indication for when a bearing is approaching its end of life.
+Numerous algorithms have been proposed to detect failures in ball bearings.
+These include Artificial Neural Networks (ANNs)~\citep{TIAN2015175}, Principal Component Analysis (PCA)~\citep{DONG20133143}, K-Nearest Neighbors (KNN)~\citep{AN201942}, Convolutional Neural Networks (CNNs)~\citep{cheng_convolutional_2021}, Deep Autoencoders~\citep{xu_novel_2023}, Recurrent Neural Networks (RNNs)~\citep{s20185112} and attention-based methods~\citep{SU2021107531}.
+Although DL approaches have outperformed classical approaches in terms of predictive accuracy, they usually require large amounts of data and inherently lack interpretability: it is practically impossible for humans to trace the precise mapping from input data to prediction in a neural network~\citep{GoodBengCour16, theodoridis2020machine}, and therefore model-specific interpretation methods are needed~\citep{MONTAVON20181}.
+However, one of the classical approaches that remains relevant is the KL divergence~\citep{kullback1951information}.
+The KL divergence is a distance-based metric that measures the difference (entropy) between two probability distributions.
+It can detect anomalous events by comparing the probability density function (PDF) of the current process with a reference PDF.
+The KL divergence has been widely adopted as an indicator of health degradation~\citep{ZENG20142777, DELPHA2017118, QIN2021108900, WU2023103208}.